icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 Molecular data will be submitted to your local **Regional Data Processing Centre (RDPC)**.
 RDPCs are responsible for processing your program's molecular data according to the [Analysis Pipeline](../analysis-workflows/dna-pipeline).
 If you are unsure which RDPC you should submit to, please [contact the DCC](https://platform.icgc-argo.org/contact).

 This guide will describe how to submit molecular data to the ARGO Data Platform.
-Molecular data consists of all raw data files generated from your program's donors (e.g. sequencing reads, slide images), as well as any associated file metadata, data that describes your data.
+Molecular data consists of all raw data files generated from your program's donors (e.g. sequencing reads, slide images), as well as any associated file metadata (data that describes your data).

 ## Data Submission Client Configuration